Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 #### Mistaken xrefs and how to remove them

-Sometimes an address is loaded to a register for 16bit/32bit adjustments.
+Sometimes an address is loaded into a register for 16bit/32bit adjustments.
 (see irc_logs.txt).
-If there happens to be a string in the "arbitrary" address that was loaded to the register, IDA will x-ref it just in case the code was in fact refering to the address.
+If there happens to be a string in the "arbitrary" address that was loaded into the register, IDA will x-ref it just in case the code was in fact referring to the address.
 If the xref doesn't make sense, press `o` to display the regular address.

 #### Setting function prototypes so IDA comments the args around calls for us